01 of 50

 Country Style Shiplap Walls in a Modern Laundry

 The designers at Litchfield Cabinetry created a modern laundry with a country style by combining unique shelving, shiplap walls, a free-standing sink, and some tin storage pieces that harken back to the days of vintage laundries.Continue to 18 of 50 below.

 Go Sleek in the Laundry Room

 This laundry wall from GE Appliances is sleek, modern and beautifully done.
-The simple design is enhanced with a glass mosaic backsplash, a sea grass rug, rolling hanging rack and simple accessories including a matching ironing board cover.
-One of the critical elements that makes it perfect for laundry chores is the task lighting.
+The simple design is enhanced with a glass mosaic backsplash, a seagrass rug, rolling hanging rack and simple accessories including a matching ironing board cover.
+One of the critical elements that make it perfect for laundry chores is the task lighting.
 Strong lighting helps in checking for and treating stains.Continue to 19 of 50 below.

 19 of 50

 Make Pet Care a Part of the Laundry Room